-The requirements of wind power plants for the HighStep System
+The requirements of electricity pylons for the HighStep System

 Requirements on the climbing system

-Wind energy suppliers represent a central client segment at HighStep Systems AG.
-The HighStep System will meet today's as well as tomorrow's requirements put on a climbing system by operators of wind power plants.
+Operators of electricity networks represent a central client segment at HighStep Systems AG.
+The HighStep System will meet today's as well as tomorrow's requirements put on a climbing system by operators within the electric utility space.